RaspberryPiFoundation/python-build-hat/docs/buildhat/matrix.rst

 Matrix
 ======

-The Spike 3x3 LED matrix has individual elements that can be set individually or as a whole.
+The LEGO® SPIKE™ 3x3 LED matrix has individual elements that can be set individually or as a whole.

 Colours may be passed as string or integer parameters.